 - 1. that this ECC Decision defines general harmonised conditions for the use in Europe of devices using UWB technology in bands below 10.6 GHz; - 2. that, for the purpose of the Decision, the following definitions apply: - a) Maximum mean e.i.r.p. spectral density: the highest signal strength measured in any direction at any frequency within the defined range.
 The mean e.i.r.p. spectral density is measured with a 1 MHz resolution bandwidth, an RMS detector and an averaging time of 1 ms or less. - b) Maximum peak e.i.r.p.: the highest signal strength measured in any direction at any frequency within the defined range.
-The peak e.i.r.p. is defined within a 50 MHz bandwidth. - c) LDC UWB devices are defined as devices using UWB technology that meet the technical requirements for Low Duty Cycle (LDC) mitigation technique given in Annex 2 of this Decision;

-- d) DAA UWB devices are defined as devices using UWB technology that meet the technical requirements for Detect And Avoid (DAA) mitigation technique given in Annex 3 of this Decision; - 3. that the devices permitted under this ECC Decision are exempt from individual licensing and operate on a non-interference, non-protected basis; - 4. that this ECC Decision is not applicable to: - a) devices and infrastructure used at a fixed outdoor location or connected to a fixed outdoor antenna; - b) devices installed in flying models, aircraft and other aviation; - 5. that the technical requirements detailed in Annex 1 apply to devices permitted under this ECC Decision; - that CEPT administrations shall exempt from individual licensing and allow free circulation and use of devices using UWB technology covered by this Decision; - 7. that this Decision enters into force on 8 March 2019; - 8. that the preferred date for implementation of this Decision shall be 8 September 2019; - 9. that CEPT administrations shall communicate the national measures implementing this Decision to the ECC Chairman and the Office when the Decision is nationally implemented."
+The peak e.i.r.p. is defined within a 50 MHz bandwidth. - c) LDC UWB devices are defined as devices using UWB technology that meet the technical requirements for Low Duty Cycle (LDC) mitigation technique given in Annex 2. - d) DAA UWB devices are defined as devices using UWB technology that meet the technical requirements for Detect And Avoid (DAA) mitigation technique given in Annex 3. - 3. that the devices permitted under this ECC Decision are exempt from individual licensing and operate on a non-interference, non-protected basis; - 4. that this ECC Decision is not applicable to devices installed in flying models, aircraft and other aviation; - 5. that the technical requirements detailed in Annex 1 apply to devices permitted under this ECC Decision; - 6. that CEPT administrations shall exempt from individual licensing and allow free circulation and use of devices using UWB technology covered by this Decision; - 7. that this Decision enters into force on 18 November 2022; - 8. that the preferred date for implementation of this Decision shall be 18 May 2023; - 9. that CEPT administrations shall communicate the national measures implementing this Decision to the ECC Chairman and the Office when the Decision is nationally implemented."